wlynch/wlynch.github.io/_posts/2014-02-14-intro-to-unix-shell.markdown

 more information on how to run a program.

 ## Paths
 Paths are the "addresses" of files and folders.
-They all start with the root folder `/` and tell you the location of a file or folder.
 There are 2 types of paths: absolute and relative.
 Both can be used in conjunction with any command that takes in a file or folder as an argument.